László Gyimesi (footballer)

 László Gyimesi (born 8 September 1957) is a former Hungarian professional footballer who played as a midfielder.
-He was a member of the Hungarian national football team.
+He was a member of the Hungary national team.
 Gyimesi works as an active football coach.

 Career

 Gyimesi started playing football for Budapest Honvéd FC in the Hungarian national championship, where he played for 14 years, with a short interruption.
 Since 1988, he has played for K.R.C.
 Genk in Belgium, where he finished his active football career in 1992.

 National team

-Between 1978 and 1988, Gyimesi played 12 times for the Hungarian national team and scored one goal.
+Between 1978 and 1988, Gyimesi played 12 times for the Hungary national team and scored one goal.

 As a coach

 Gyimesi has coached four teams since 1997.
 These were as follows: Csepel SC, Vác FC, Tököl VSK and Inter 04.